ISA Interchange

 Abhishek Sharma

-Abhishek Sharma is a process engineer at an ethylene plant.
-He has more than four years of experience in the steam cracker unit.
-He completed his B.Tech in chemical engineering from the National Institute of Technology Raipur, India with honors and completed process equipment design and process plant design courses from IIT Roorkee and IIT KGP, respectively.
-He is an active professional member of the American Institute of Chemical Engineers and an associate member of IChemE.
-He is currently involved in the smooth operation and troubleshooting of the plant.
+Abhishek Sharma works at an ethylene plant as a process engineer.
+He has around seven years of experience working in the steam cracker unit.
+He earned his B.Tech in chemical engineering with honors from the National Institute of Technology Raipur in India, and he also finished a process equipment design course at IIT Roorkee.
+He is an associate member of the IChemE and an active professional member of the American Institute of Chemical Engineers.
+He is actively involved in the plant's monitoring, optimization and troubleshooting.
+He has published more than 10 articles in top magazine sites for the hydrocarbon industry.

 Related Posts